BRITE-REU/programming-workshops/source/workshops/04_R/Workshop_R.rst

 We will work in R Markdown, a .Rmd file written in markdown and contains chunks of embedded R code.

-The R Mardown file and two csv files containing count data (airway_scaledcounts.csv) and meta data file (airway_metadata.csv) are in the R_workshop folder which you can download here.
+The R Mardown file and two csv files containing count data (airway_scaledcounts.csv) and meta data file (airway_metadata.csv) are in the R_workshop folder which you can download `here <https://drive.google.com/open?id=1qqoupV8tYrKt0Zptzf3ooo7Um7hANcFb>`_.

 ***********************
 Load Packages